rparnas/ry-docs/design-standard.md

 ## When should designs be written

-Writing down your design information tests your design in ways that leaving your design information in a raw format, or no format at all, does not.
-This is because design writing forces you to think about how you would explain and justify your design to persons external to the project, a new team member, or a user.

-For group activities, such as discussions and meetings, it is useful to start the project with at least a very brief sketch of the design in a design document.
-Group activities tend to generate high-level design decisions and design insights and it is useful to capture them in the design document as you go.
-Otherwise they tend to accumulate in raw meeting minutes, notes, or in peoples' heads, and can be costly to extract later.
-Be on the lookout for activities that generate "design".
-For example, if you attend a meeting that generates a couple pages of minutes or notes, perhaps afterwards you should capture the design information by writing a paragraph or two into the design document.

-Solo work often involves fleshing out design to a high level of detail.
-There can be a question as to whether it is better work through the design through writing it down first or if doing prototyping and implementation first would be more efficient.
-One approach is to keep an eye on whichever activity seems easier at the moment.
-When you encounter a difficulty spike "find your way back to easy" and evaluate whether the issue would be better overcome by switching activities.

-When you encounter a difficulty, firstly consider if it stems from the **inherent complexity of the problem.** If so, try using design writing to document that complexity as a guide to help keep you from getting lost in the future.
-Sometimes this means writing down generic information about the domain.
-Other times it involves things more specific to the software being developed such as discovering and writing down previously unwritten requirements.

-Next, consider if a difficulty stems from **a clear gap or flaw in the software's solution to the problem.** If so, try using design writing to fill in or iterate on the current design.
-If a summary of the design is too complicated to explain in words how will you ever implement it?
-How will users ever understand it?

-If the issue doesn't fall under a category suited to working through via design writing consider prototyping instead.
-Perhaps you have reached a roadblock in undertsanding the problem space that would be better explored through experimentation.
-Or perhaps the design is clear but it is unclear whether it would actually work.
-During prototyping if the design you have written isn't holding your hand through, or at least justifying, the difficult parts of implementation, this can be a sign you haven't though through the design itself far enough yet and should consider switching back to design documentation writing.
+A design document can often start out small.
+Discussions, meetings, and other group activities often generate design decisions early in the life of a feature.
+Document design information as it comes up.
+Otherwise it will tend to accumulate in meeting minutes, notes, and people's heads, where it can be costly to extract later.

+Design documentation is not just the output of design work.
+It is a tool for exploring and resolving design problems.
+The act of explaining and justifying a design in writing helps reveal ambiguities, conflicting assumptions, and unresolved questions.
+Don't wait until the design is "finished" before writing it down or you will often discover that your design is much less "finished" than you realized.

+Design writing and code prototyping can both be exploratory tools, but they are effective at different things.
+Design writing is often more effective at working through ambiguities, assumptions, and open questions.
+This is because design writing allows you to work directly in the language of the problem domain.
+Code prototyping is often more useful for answering questions about whether a solution can be built.
+Testing a prototype is useful for answering questions about whether that solution actually achieves the desired outcome.
+When progress stalls, consider whether you are using the wrong tool for the question you are trying to answer.

 ## Format

-Organize the document such that it is meant to be read in order.
-Often this involves putting domain information and important vocabulary and definitions up front before diving into details.
+Arrange information in order such that later sections build on earlier sections.
+Often this means putting domain information and important definitions up front before diving into details.

 ### TBDs
 Use TBD (to be determined) to indicate details that need to be filled in.
-TBDs attempt to highlight design decisions that haven't been made yet in such a way that other work can continue without being held up.
+TBDs are a mechanism for recording unresolved design questions without blocking the rest of the document.
 If A TBD involves multiple well-defined options, write down the options.
 TBDs can serve as an agenda for a design discussion or prompts for a design reviewer to write their opinion.
+Don't pretend the design is finished when it isn't.

 Examples: